specklesystems/speckle-unity-vr/README.md

 You must have [Speckle Manager](https://speckle.systems/download/) installed with an [Speckle account](https://speckle.xyz/) setup.
 You should send some 3D data to Speckle from one of the other [supported connectors](https://speckle.systems/features/connectors/)

-Clone this repo, and open in Unity 2021 or 2022.
+See [Releases](https://github.com/specklesystems/speckle-unity-vr/releases) for project download or clone this repo, and open in Unity 2021 or 2022.

-Feel free to ask any questions on [our Forum](https://speckle.community/)_
+Feel free to ask any questions on [our Forum](https://speckle.community/)